Doggie Dash is a Walk in Support of Animals at Oregon Humane Society

 It's the most important walk you'll take all year!

 We hope you'll join us to show your support in-person by walking the Doggie Dash route(s) and enjoying the pet festival.
 Doggie Dash is dog-friendly and open to all ages.
-Please review our Event Rules for Dogs below if you plan to bring your pup!
+Please review our Hot Weather Safety and Event Rules for Dogs below if you plan to bring your pup!

-• The Walk: Choose between a 1.5 mile flat loop around the park or a 2.5 mile loop that traverses the Hawthorne and Steel bridges.
+- The Walk: Choose between a 1.5 mile flat loop around the park or a 2.5 mile loop that traverses the Hawthorne and Steel bridges.
 Runners are welcome and asked to lead the pack by starting your route at 9 a.m.
+Waves start every 15 minutes between 9 and 10:15 a.m.
 If you prefer to walk elsewhere or on another day, please share your experience with us by posting photos or videos and tagging #doggiedash on social media!

-• The Pet Festival: Open to all registered Dashers, the festival features animal-loving local businesses, food trucks, family-friendly activities, a libation station for 21+, live music, and contests for you and your pup!
-A contest schedule will be shared closer to the event.
+- The Pet Festival: Open to all registered Dashers, the festival features animal-loving local businesses, food trucks, family-friendly activities, a libation station for 21+, live music, and contests for you and your pup!
+Make sure you stop by the Mud Bay Photo Booth for a keepsake pic.

 Plan Your Day